Yes, another breakfast recipe - that makes two in a row. So shoot me.

 Full English breakfast baked eggs

-- 4 tbsp vegetarian bacon lardons (I used frozen) - optional
+- 4 tablespoon vegetarian bacon lardons (I used frozen) - optional

 - 2 medium mushrooms, cut into thick slices